 WhatsApp Messenger is a cross-platform mobile messenger that replaces SMS and works through the existing internet data plan of your device.
-WhatsApp is available for iPhone, BlackBerry, Android, Windows Phone, Nokia Symbian60 & S40 phones.
+WhatsApp is available for iPhone, BlackBerry, Android, Windows Phone and Nokia S40 phones.

 WhatsApp seems to be the same as SMS, but it’s not.
 WhatsApp can be used to share photos, movies, GIF’s, documents, location and audio with friends.
 It’s also possible to organize a groupchat.
 With voice and videocalls you can talk to your friends and family.